mobxjs/mobx/docs/react/react-integration.md

 ```
 **Hint:** you can play with the above example yourself on [CodeSandbox](https://codesandbox.io/s/minimal-observer-p9ti4?file=/src/index.tsx).

-The `observer` HoC subscribes React components automatically to _any observables_ that are used _during rendering_.
+The `observer` HoC automatically subscribes React components to _any observables_ that are used _during rendering_.
 As a result, components will automatically re-render when relevant observables change.
 It also makes sure that components don't re-render when there are _no relevant_ changes.
 So, observables that are accessible by the component, but not actually read, won't ever cause a re-render.

-In practice this makes MobX applications very well optimized out of the box and typically don't need any additional code to prevent excessive rendering.
+In practice this makes MobX applications very well optimized out of the box and they typically don't need any additional code to prevent excessive rendering.

 For `observer` to work, it doesn't matter _how_ the observables arrive in the component, only that they are read.
 Reading observables deeply is fine, complex expression like `todos[0].author.displayName` work out of the box.